UPDATE: This post explains the pre Brexit legal situation

 – – –

 For more information on the German legal system: the bilingual brochures “Law – Made in Germany” (free download here).
-German statutes are easily accessible on the website of the German Department of Justice (here), including an English version of the Code of Civil Procedure.
-The German Civil Code (Bürgerliches Gesetzbuch) is available for download here: German_Civil_Code_in_English_language.
+German statutes are easily accessible on the website of the German Department of Justice (here), including an English version of the Code of Civil Procedure. and the German Civil Code (Bürgerliches Gesetzbuch).

 The law firms Graf & Partners (Germany) and Lyndales (UK) have many years of experience in civil and business law matters as well as litigation.
 So, should you need assistance with British-German legal issues do not hesitate to contact us: schmeilzl [at] grafpartner.com